peymanbateni/simple-cnaps/README.md

 For Simple CNAPS:

-    ```cd src; python run_simple_cnaps_mt.py --dataset <choose either mini or tiered> --feature_adaptation film --checkpoint_dir <address of the directory where you want to save the checkpoints>```
+    ```cd src; python run_simple_cnaps_mt.py --dataset <choose either mini or tiered> --feature_adaptation film --checkpoint_dir <address of the directory where you want to save the checkpoints> --pretrained_resnet_path <choose resnet pretrained checkpoint>```

 For Simple AR-CNAPS:

-    ```cd src; python run_simple_cnaps_mt.py --dataset <choose either mini or tiered> --feature_adaptation film+ar --checkpoint_dir <address of the directory where you want to save the checkpoints>```
+    ```cd src; python run_simple_cnaps_mt.py --dataset <choose either mini or tiered> --feature_adaptation film+ar --checkpoint_dir <address of the directory where you want to save the checkpoints> --pretrained_resnet_path <choose resnet pretrained checkpoint>```

-**Note that as we emphasize this in the main paper, CNAPS-based models including Simple CNAPS have a natural advantage on these benchmarks due to the pre-trianing of the feature extractor on the Meta-Dataset split of ImageNet.
+**Note that as we emphasized this in the main paper, CNAPS-based models including Simple CNAPS have a natural advantage on these benchmarks due to the pre-trianing of the feature extractor on the Meta-Dataset split of ImageNet.
+We alliviate this issue by re-training the ResNet feature extractor on the specific training splits of mini-ImageNet and tiered-ImageNet.
+These checkpoints have been provided under ```model-checkpoints/pretrained_resnets``` and are respectively ```pretrained_resnet_mini_imagenet.pt.tar``` and ``` pretrained_resnet_tiered_imagenet.pt.tar```.
+We additionally consider the case that additional non-test-set overlapping ImageNet classes are used to train our ResNet feature extractor in ```pretrained_resnet_mini_tiered_with_extra_classes.pt.tar```.
+Please visit the experimental section of http://128.84.4.27/abs/2006.12245 for additional details on this setup.

 ## Method Clarification - Use of 1/2 Coefficient on the Mahalanobis Distance